 Any school employee who witnesses sexual harassment or receives a report, informal complaint, or written complaint about sexual harassment is responsible for informing the district Title IX/Civil Rights Compliance Officer.
 All staff are also responsible for directing complainants to the formal complaint process.

-Reports of discrimination and discriminatory harassment will be referred to the district's Title IX/Civil Rights Compliance Officer.
-Reports of disability discrimination or harassment will be referred to the district's Section 504 Coordinator.
+Reports of discrimination and discriminatory harassment will be referred to the district's Title IX/Civil

+Rights Compliance Officer.
+Reports of disability discrimination or harassment will be refer district's Section 504 Coordinator. red to the